chiffonng/blog-astro/content/projects/2021_statistical_inference.md

   - matplotlib
 ---

-This report aims to answer if there is any statistical evidence that English long-titled (more than 6 words) books on Goodreads accumulate different ratings from short-titled ones.
+Is there any statistical evidence that English long-titled (more than 6 words) books on Goodreads accumulate different ratings from short-titled ones?
 After performing a paired t-test and practical significance test for the average rating between subgroups ($p=0.02$, $d=0.36$), there's evidence to suggest that the average ratings of long-titled English books listed on Goodreads are slightly higher than those of short-titled books.